CarInsurance.com Insights

 Can you get full coverage on a vehicle with a rebuilt title?

-Companies that write car insurance policies for vehicles with rebuilt titles tend to offer liability insurance only.
+If you’re looking for more than liability coverage on a rebuilt title car, your options narrow fast.
+Most insurers that write these policies stop at liability.
 While it is difficult to find an insurance carrier that will provide the owner the option of adding on comprehensive and collision, it’s not impossible.

-Insurers may not be willing to provide comprehensive coverage, which protects you if damage to your car isn’t due to an accident.
-It would cover theft, vandalism or damage from a natural disaster.
-You also may be unable to obtain collision coverage, which covers your vehicle if it’s damaged in an accident.
+Comprehensive coverage protects you if damage to your car isn’t due to an accident, covering theft, vandalism or damage from a natural disaster.
+Collision coverage covers your vehicle if it’s damaged in an accident.
+Both can be hard to find for rebuilt-title vehicles.

 How to get a salvage title cleared